Rajpratik71/Mininet-wiki/Assignments.md

 * [[BufferBloat]] - A simple (potentially in-class) lab exercise to observe the buffer bloat problem using Mininet

 ### Security Demo
-* [[MAC Address Table Overflow Attack]] - A demonstration of MAC address table overflow attack
+* [[MAC Address Table Overflow Attack]] - A demonstration on MAC address table overflow attack
+* [[DHCP Masquerade Attack]] - A demonstration of DHCP masquerade attack

 If you have developed assignments using Mininet, please feel free to add to this page.